osisoft/AVEVA-Adapter/shared-content/introduction/intro-to-pi-adapters.md

 ![Adapter Data Flow](../images/adapter-data-flow.svg)

-1. The user installs and configures [!include[product-name](../_includes/inline/product-name.md)] a host system.
+1. The user installs and configures [!include[product-name](../_includes/inline/product-name.md)] on a host system.
 You can configure the adapter using either a REST interface or EdgeCmd, a command line utility specifically designed for interfacing with edge systems.

-1. The adapter collects data from assets in remote locations over the [!include[product-protocol](../_includes/inline/product-protocol.md)] protocol, a process known as *data ingress*.
+1. The adapter collects data from assets over the [!include[product-protocol](../_includes/inline/product-protocol.md)] protocol, a process known as *data ingress*.

 1. The adapter converts ingress data to the Open Message Format (OMF), a format that supported storage locations understand.